-Our hope is to see the over 15000 alumni around the world support
+Our hope is to see the over 15,000 alumni around the world support LUMS in all ways possible.

 LUMS is counting on your enduring commitment.

 Dear Alumni,

 Thank you for your valuable involvement with LUMS.
 In my various interactions with many of you, I have always felt your fondness for your alma mater.
 LUMS continues to be a national treasure and it gives me great pride to see our values of leadership, integrity, and excellence reflected in the work that you do and the communities you serve.